ADVANCED PLACEMENT AT NEW HARTFORD

 ADVANCED PLACEMENT AND HONORS GRADING

 Advanced Placement and Honors courses are weighted in the calculation of the term grade point average and the cumulative grade point average (gpa).
 Students and parents will see the actual earned course grade on report cards and transcripts.
 When a grade point average is calculated, AP courses will have 10 points added into the calculation and Honors courses will have an additional 5 points.
 For instance, if a student earns a 93 in an AP course and a 90 in an Honors course, the scores of 103 and 95 will be used in calculating the grade point average.
-Both a weighted and unweighted gpa will appear on report cards and transcripts.
+Both a weighted and unweighted gpa will appear on transcripts.